anacletu/company_model_database/README.md

 3. **Querying the Database**: Utilize the provided SQL queries and views to retrieve information from the database as needed.

-4. **Interacting with the Web Interface**: Access the web interface via the provided link to interact with the database through a user-friendly interface.
+4. **Interacting with the Web Interface**: Access the web interface via [Apex App Buider](https://apex.oracle.com/en/learn/getting-started/app-builder/) (you can run it from the DDL Script page under SQL Workshop to automatically include all tables).

 ## License